section-engineering-education/engineering-education/articles/stylegan/index.md

 ### Challenges with Generative Adversarial Networks

 Despite improvements in image quality synthesis, the generator in Generative Adversarial Networks (GANs) still operates as black boxes.
 For example, the properties of the latent spaces and the understanding of various aspects of the image synthesis process still lack, e.g., the origin of stochastic features.
 In simple terms, we have no control over the style of the image that is being generated.
-We only feed in noise (latent noise vector) as the input to the generator and wait for it to churn out images as it's output.
+We only feed in noise (latent noise vector) as the generator's input and wait for it to churn out images as its output.

 ### StyleGAN